Follow The Prince

 Link to this site

-The Martinellis began producing Pinot Noir under their own label in 1993, with Helen Turley as the winemaker.
-Bryan Kvamme a University California Davis-trained winemaker was Turley's assistant and became the winemaker beginning with the 2011 vintage.
-Current production is 7,500 cases which includes nine Pinot Noirs (Bella Vigna, Blue Slide Ridge, Bondi Home Ranch, Martinelli Vineyard Reserve, Mooshine Ranch, Russian River Valley, Seven Mules Vineyard, Three Sisters Vineyard and Zio Tony Ranch.
-Other varieties include the well-known Jackass Vineyard Zinfandels, Syrah, Sauvignon Blanc, Muscat Alexandria and Gewurtztraminer.
-The Pinot Noirs are bold, fruit-driven and highly structured wines.
+Current production is 7,500 cases which includes nine Pinot Noirs (Bella Vigna, Blue Slide Ridge, Bondi Home Ranch, Martinelli Vineyard Reserve, Mooshine Ranch, Russian River Valley, Seven Mules Vineyard, Three Sisters Vineyard and Zio Tony Ranch).
+Other varieties include the well-known Jackass Vineyard Zinfandels, Syrah, Sauvignon Blanc, Muscat Alexandria and Gewüztraminer.
+As many as 25 wines have been in release, most named after the ranch vineyard they came from.

 A tasting room, located in the Martinelli's historic Hop Barn is open daily from 10:00 to 5:00.
 3360 River Road, Windsor.
 An adjacent hop barn has been converted into a winery.
 707-525-0570.
 The wines are sold through a mailing list with some bottlings available at the tasting room.